 - Approaching Mormon Doctrine

 Some of these, I’ll admit, are not the deepest, fullest or best explorations of these ideas and principles, but when you get them as a freshman, they’re a good intro.
 One student, 5 years later, expressed the opinion that it was these articles that helped most in her transition to a non-Church school with spiritual challenges.
-Really, that’s my goal in teaching “preparing minds to be faithful.”
+Really, that’s my goal in teaching, rephrased as “preparing minds to be faithful.”

 I taught two Book of Mormon classes at BYU, once with return missionaries and once with freshmen.
 Both times, I did the same exercise.
 For the class period that covers Mulek, I assigned two readings by respectable authors, which make completely opposite conclusions.